eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     clusteradmin-copy-keys ${EUCA_NC3_PRIVATE_IP} ${EUCA_NC4_PRIVATE_IP}
     ```

-7. (NC): Restart the Node Controller services
+7. (NC): Restart the Node Controller Services

     The failure messages due to missing keys should no longer be there on restart.